-- The risk of developing certain cancers is increased by obesity, lack of regular exercise, drinking too much alcohol and eating a lot of red meat.
+- The risk of developing certain cancers is increased by lack of regular exercise or drinking too much alcohol.

 Radiation is a carcinogen.
 For example, exposure to radioactive materials and nuclear fallout can increase the risk of leukaemia and other cancers.
 Too much sun exposure and sunburn (radiation from UVA and UVB) increase your risk of developing skin cancer.
 The larger the dose of radiation, the greater the risk of developing cancer.
 But note: the risk from small doses, such as from a single X-ray test, is very small.